danielo515/obsidian-modal-form/README.md

 - Create new notes directly from the form using templates
   - Template editor has a nice UI for creating templates
 - **Register commands for your forms:** Instantly trigger any form (with a template) from the command palette—no need for QuickAdd or external templates for simple use cases
+- **Never lose what you typed:** if a form is closed by accident or a template fails, you get a clear error and the form reopens with your data.
+See [Data recovery](docs/data-recovery.md)
 - Many input types
   - number
   - date